SAP/ui5-webcomponents-react/packages/compat/README.md

 Importing components from the root (`import { Toolbar } from "@ui5/webcomponents-react-compat"`) is discouraged.
 The primary reason is that tree-shaking capabilities are limited in the default configurations of most bundlers in dev mode.
 As a result, custom elements for the v1 table will still be defined, even if only the `Toolbar` is imported.
 This can cause unexpected behavior if the v2 table is also used in the same app.

-E.g.:

-- `import { Table } from '@ui5/webcomponents-react-compat/dist/components/Table/index.js';`
-- `import { Toolbar } from '@ui5/webcomponents-react-compat/dist/components/Toolbar/index.js';`

-In case you're still facing issues with the custom element definitions of the `Table` in development environments, you can add the web component import before any other component import in your application.

 Following are the imports of duplicate custom element names:

 - `Table` (`ui5-table`): `import '@ui5/webcomponents-compat/dist/Table.js';`
 - `TableCell` (`ui5-table-cell`): `import "@ui5/webcomponents-compat/dist/TableCell.js";`
 - `TableRow` (`ui5-table-row`): `import "@ui5/webcomponents-compat/dist/TableRow.js";`

+To avoid issues, please always import components from the compat package via the file path.

+**Before v2.14.0:**

+- `import { Table } from '@ui5/webcomponents-react-compat/dist/components/Table/index.js';`
+- `import { Toolbar } from '@ui5/webcomponents-react-compat/dist/components/Toolbar/index.js';`

+**Since v2.14.0:**

+- `import { Table } from '@ui5/webcomponents-react-compat/Table';`
+- `import { Toolbar } from '@ui5/webcomponents-react-compat/Toolbar';`

+In case you're still facing issues with the custom element definitions of the `Table` in development environments, please consider using compat package scoping.

-### Using the Compat (v1) Table Together with the v2 Table in One Application
+### Compat Scoping: Using the Compat (v1) Table Together with the v2 Table in One Application

 As of **v2.12.0** of `@ui5/webcomponents-compat`, a dedicated **scoping mechanism** is available for custom elements from the compat package.